Derived Satake category and Affine Hecke category in mixed characteristics: The proof of main theorem

 A ULA sheaf is an extension of the sheaves in Schubert cells.
-The equivalences (\ref{eqn:equivOkE}) and (\ref{eqn:equivOKC}) follows from the equivalences (\ref{eqn:equivOkEmu}) and (\ref{eqn:equivOKCmu}), and the fact that the set of extensions are equivalent by fully faithfulness.
+The equivalences (\ref{eqn:equivOkE}) and (\ref{eqn:equivOKC}) follow from the equivalences (\ref{eqn:equivOkEmu}) and (\ref{eqn:equivOKCmu}), and the fact that the sets of extensions are equivalent by full faithfulness.

 By (\ref{eqn:equivOkE}) and (\ref{eqn:equivOKC}), we have an equivalence

 By the same argument, we also have

 Thus we obtain